-Each ranking basket in the R and the CR portfolios is also less riskier than other competitive ranking groups.
-Winner and loser groups in these two portfolios exhibit smaller VaRs and CVaRs.
-For example, the loser in the recovery criterion achieves the lowest VaR and CVaR values with 1.252\% and 1.870\%, respectively.
-The loser groups in the R and the CR strategies obtain the top 2 largest Sharpe ratios among the other alternative and the benchmark strategies.
+Each ranking basket in the R portfolio and the CR portfolio is also less riskier than the other competitive ranking groups as well as the benchmark.
+The winner groups and the loser groups of these two portfolios exhibit smaller VaRs and CVaRs than the corresponding ranking baskets in the benchmark.
+For example, the loser basket in the recovery criterion achieves the lowest VaR and CVaR values with 1.252\% and 1.870\%, respectively.
+The loser groups in the R strategy and the CR strategy obtain the top 2 largest Sharpe ratios among the other alternative strategies and the benchmark strategy.
 The maximum drawdown of the loser group in the recovery rule is also smaller than that of the long position in the traditional contrarian portfolio.
 For winner groups, the tendency is slightly weaker.
-Although short baskets are less riskier in VaR and CVaR, Sharpe ratios and maximum drawdowns for the short positions are worse than those for the winner basket in cumulative return.
-It is noteworthy that riskier short positions are more attractive for profitability of entire long-short portfolios.
-Contrary to the recovery-related strategies, the maximum drawdown strategies tend to have less riskier short positions and much riskier long positions.
+Although short baskets are less riskier in VaR and CVaR, Sharpe ratios and maximum drawdowns of the short positions are worse than those of the winner basket in cumulative return.
+It is noteworthy that riskier short positions are more attractive for the profitability of the entire long-short portfolios.
+Opposite to the recovery-related strategies, the maximum drawdown strategies tend to construct less riskier short positions and much riskier long positions.
 These characteristics are not consistent with the desirable properties of contrarian portfolios.